Flag Gadgets based on Classical Codes: Imposing Physical Constraints

 \subsection{General Fault Tolerant Flag Gadgets}

-We now use the unfolding method presented in section \ref{sec:unfolding} to construct general fault-tolerant flag gadgets.

-The proof is analogous to the proof in section \ref{sec:ideal_gen_t}, in that we show that because of the independence of columns of $H$ any two errors with the same flag pattern must be very similar.
+We now use the unfolding method presented in Section~\ref{sec:unfolding} to construct general fault-tolerant flag gadgets.
+The proof is analogous to the proof in Section~\ref{sec:ideal_gen_t}, and follows from the observation that the independence of columns of $H$ guarantees that any two errors with the same flag pattern must be very similar.